ComputerDude/Epsilon/PLANS.md

 ## Economy

 The currency may be called "Epsilonian Credits."
+They will probably be stored in a virtual balance, instead of items in the inventory.
+They are currently internally called "coins."

 ## Geography